Skip to content

 You don't need to fix everything.
 Fix the gaps that matter for your target use case.
 If your use case is SEC filing summarization, lineage and temporal context are critical.
 If it's risk reporting, all four dimensions matter.
 If it's exploratory analysis, structure matters most.

-We've run this assessment for our own data — SEC filings, structured finance deals, regulatory data — and here's what the "after" state looks like:
+We have run this assessment for our own data across SEC filings, structured finance deals, and regulatory data.
+The "after" state looks like this:

 Lineage: every extracted data point carries its EDGAR accession number, filing date, and source location.
 Trace any number to the exact document.